 The Company supplies drilling fluid products and services to drilling fluid engineering, cementing, completion, stimulation and productions companies that operate within the WCSB in the provinces of Alberta, British Columbia, Saskatchewan and Manitoba and throughout the USA unconventional resource plays in all major drilling regions, including North Dakota, Wyoming, Colorado, Kansas, Utah, New Mexico, Texas, Pennsylvania, Oklahoma and California.
-The Company experienced lower industry activity in Canada in late Q4 2014 due to the significant decline in crude oil and natural gas prices that negatively impacted demand on fluid products as customers utilized and reduced their existing inventory in preparation of the expected drilling activity slowdown as a result of falling energy commodity prices.
-In Canada, drilling rig utilization averaged 46.0% for the twelve months ended December 31, 2014, an increase of 4.4% over the same comparable period in 2013.
-The number of wells drilled during 2014 was 2.2% higher compared to the prior year in 2013.
-PSAC has forecasted 7,645 wells to be drilled in Western Canada for 2015, a forecasted decrease of 32.0% over 2014 and the average number of active rigs for 2015 in the USA is expected to decrease to about 1,000 rigs by August 2015.
+The significant decline in crude oil and natural gas prices that commenced in Q4 2014 continued to weaken throughout 2015, which negatively impacted demand on fluid products as a result of the overall decline in drilling activity.
+In Canada, drilling rig utilization averaged 23.9% for the twelve months ended December 31, 2015, a decrease of 22.1% over the same comparable period in 2014.
+The number of wells drilled during 2015 was 53.7% lower compared to the prior year in 2014.
+PSAC has forecasted 4,900 wells to be drilled in Western Canada for 2016, a forecasted decrease of 5.0% over 2015 and the average number of active rigs for 2016 in the USA is expected to further decrease in early 2016 to under 500 rigs.